Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### During which step of the continual improvement model do you create your objective baseline measurement?
+### During which step of the Continual Improvement model do you create your objective baseline measurement?

 - [ ] What is the vision?
 - [x] Where are we now?